“Chippin’ Right along …

 When she was small, she loved to play in the leaves each fall.
 My wife Nancy and I would rake up all the leaves from a big maple in our front yard and go over near the woods and gather even more from all the trees that surround our yard to make her a nice big pile.
 The two dogs that we had at the time “Sadie and Daisy” would join in the fun and all three of them would have a great time playing in the leaves.

 I cut it down in November after the sap went down and made several nice bowls out of it.
-These were special because I actually planted the maple when it was very small, and here I was cutting it down to make bowls from it and using one of these bowls as a canvas to burn a picture of my granddaughter Katie and the dogs – playing in the leaves beneath the very tree that the bowl was made of.
+These were special to me because I actually planted that tree when it was very small – and here I was cutting it down to make bowls from it.
+Then using one of those bowls as a “canvas” to burn a picture of my granddaughter Katie and the dogs – playing in the leaves beneath the very tree that the bowl was made of.